techbrett/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 Get-AppxPackage Microsoft.Teams.SlimCore*
 ```

-A sample of the results that can be returned from running this Powershell is:
+A sample of the results that can be returned from running this PowerShell is:

 ```powershell
 Name              : Microsoft.Teams.SlimCoreVdi.win-x64.2024.32